Five Facts from 'Five Seasons'

 1. Oudolf draws at 1:100

 The film opens with a scratching noise: the sound of a marker on paper as Oudolf lays out plants for one of his gardens.
-It is a large drawing that is slowly yet surely loaded with color – blobby outlines, dots, lines, circls, and X’s that describe the locations and types of plants.
+It is a large drawing that is slowly yet surely loaded with color – blobby outlines, dots, lines, circles, and X’s that describe the locations and types of plants.
 Color is saturated throughout, even on Oudolf’s thumb.
-He starts with a small sketch for each garden but then moves on to a plan at 1:100, a scale he has drawn to so much it’s “intuitive” for him – no scale is needed.
+He starts with a small sketch for each garden but then moves on to a plan at 1:100, a scale he has drawn to so much it’s “intuitive” for him – no ruler is needed.

 Some clients have asked for perspective drawings, but he doesn't do them since the character of the gardens at eye level changes constantly.
 So he sticks to plans.
 Eventually a grid will be laid over the plans, but that is to help the contractor place the plants when the gardens makes the leap from 1:100 to full size.
 How many plants are we talking about?
 At Hauser & Wirth’s 1.5-acre garden, for instance, there are approximately 57,000 plants.